 Buy A Book!

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Trev And Simon’s World Tour was covered in an edition of Looks Unfamiliar with Darrell Maclaine, which you can find here.
+Trev And Simon’s World Tour featured in Looks Unfamiliar with Darrell Maclaine which you can find here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.